Hiking Parc De La Gorge De Coaticook - panoramic view

 Yes

 Parc De La Gorge De Coaticook offers scenic belvederes, an interpretation center to learn about the gorge's geology and ecology, picnic areas, and multiple trail options.
-The park also features a notable bridge crossing the gorge, providing stunning views of the natural landscape.
+The park also features the longest pedestrian suspension bridge in North America, which spans 169 meters and hangs 50 meters above the Coaticook River, providing stunning views of the gorge and natural landscape.

 Didn't find your answer?